 While your doctor may prescribe you some of these mast cell stabilizer drugs to help your symptoms, there are also several natural treatment options.
 A benefit of using natural treatments for MCAS is that you can take these on your own and they do not require a prescription.
 However, because most patients with MCAS present differently, it is a good idea to implement these with the guidance of a functional medical doctor who is experienced in MCAS.

 Although there is a good possibility that you will eventually find the right therapeutic combination of treatments that will help alleviate many of your symptoms, the fact is that there are no specific biomarkers that will predict which therapy will be the most effective for your specific manifestation of this condition.
 Trial and error with both drug- and non-drug-based options is often the name of the game.

-Also, if you opt for natural treatments for MCAS, always be sure to disclose everything you are taking to your doctor so he or she has a clear idea of what is going on.
+Also, if you opt for natural treatments for MCAS and mast cell activation disorder, always be sure to disclose everything you are taking to your doctor so he or she has a clear idea of what is going on.
 It is also important that you make only one change at a time when attempting different combinations of treatment options.